-Optical soliton dynamics can cause the extreme alteration of the temporal and spectral shape of a propagating light pulse.
-They occur at up to kilowatt peak powers in glass-core optical fibres and the gigawatt level in gas-filled microstructured hollow-core fibres.
-Here we demonstrate optical soliton dynamics in large-core hollow capillary fibres.
-This enables scaling of soliton effects by several orders of magnitude to the multi-mJ energy and terawatt peak power level.
+Optical soliton dynamics can cause extreme alteration of the temporal and spectral shape of a propagating light pulse.
+This occurs at up to kilowatt peak powers in glass-core optical fibres and at the gigawatt level in gas-filled microstructured hollow-core fibres.
+Here, we demonstrate optical soliton dynamics in large-core hollow capillary fibres.
+This enables scaling of soliton effects by several orders of magnitude to the multi-millijoule energy and terawatt peak power level.
 We experimentally demonstrate two key soliton effects.
 First, we observe self-compression to sub-cycle pulses and infer the creation of sub-femtosecond field waveforms—a route to high-power optical attosecond pulse generation.
 Second, we efficiently generate continuously tunable high-energy (1–16 μJ) pulses in the vacuum and deep ultraviolet (110 nm to 400 nm) through resonant dispersive-wave emission.
 These results promise to be the foundation of a new generation of table-top light sources for ultrafast strong-field physics and advanced spectroscopy.